 Signs are gestures performed with the hands that invoke arcane power and shape the spell as it is being cast by the Wizard.
 The gestures involve precise gestures with the hands and fingers, and they are used to Channel as well as use certain Techniques and Arts.

 Performing Signs requires the full use of the Wizard hands and fingers, which means that she cannot work them while holding weapons or shields, or wearing any restrictive armor on the hands.
+While performing Signs, the Wizard may move no faster than a slow walking pace.

 Channeling can be performed for each Element by using the Arcane Sign that matches the Element below.
 Arcane Techniques, Mysteries, and more advanced Channeling, use other signs.